Cecilio Báez: Political career

-He was interim President of the Republic, elected by the Assembly December 9, 1905 to replace Don Juan Bautista Gaona who was deposed.
-His cabinet was composed as follows: as Minister of Interior was Jose Emilio Perez, as Finance Minister Emiliano González Navero; in Foreign Affairs, Cayetano A. Careers and as minister of War and Navy was Benigno Ferreira.
-This was a period in which the terrible political instability did not prevent economic prosperity, the country passed through a stage very good in the economic sector.
+He was interim President of the Republic, elected by the Assembly on December 9, 1905 to replace Juan Bautista Gaona who was deposed.
+His cabinet was composed as follows: as Minister of Interior was Jose Emilio Perez, as Finance Minister Emiliano González Navero; in Foreign Affairs, Cayetano A. Carreras and the minister of War and Navy was Benigno Ferreira.
+This was a period in which political instability did not prevent economic prosperity, as the country grew despite the frequent changes in power.